qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

   * - use
     - Define prerequisite classes (run time).
   * - variants
-    - Define variants for the curren app.
+    - Define variants for the current app.

   * -
     -